Kapiainen/SublimePapyrus/README.md

   - Added a new setting (***linter_error_line_threshold***) that defines how many lines a linter error can move up or down by between passes before it is considered a new error that should be centered.

 **Skyrim**
   - Added a command to manually clear the various caches relevant to the linter and code completion without needing to restart Sublime Text.
-It is useful when modifying the contents of the *imports* setting in the user settings or one of the folders specified in that setting.
+It is useful when modifying the contents of the *import* setting in the user settings or one of the folders specified in that setting.
   - Linter
    - Switched from using filenames to using a view's buffer ID for identification purposes.
 Scripts no longer have to have been saved to a file for the linter, and subsequently the code completion, to work.
    - Changed the way that lexical and syntactic analysis are performed in an effort to catch syntactic errors earlier.